Skip to content

 Single Coil vs Humbucker Tone Comparison

-While both pickup types capture string vibrations,
+While both pickup types capture string vibrations, they emphasize very different tonal characteristics.

 Feature Single Coil Pickups Humbucker Pickups